What Is Moon Water And How To Make Your Own

 You can set your water outside under the moon, but you can also set it on a windowsill that you know gets a good amount of moonlight.
 Being as connected to the Universe and Earth as possible makes your spells more efficient and powerful.
 I like to set my jar in a small burrow of dirt in my yard, so it’s grounded and in tune with nature while it’s charging.

-To increase intention and set clearer ones, you can also keep crystals around or in your moon water while it charges.
+To increase intention and set clearer ones, you can also keep crystals around or in the moon water while it charges.
 Keep in mind that some crystals are water-soluble, so they may go missing if you try to charge them in your water!

 Do your research and see which crystals reflect your intentions the best.
 I normally just lay a selenite wand next to my water as it charges just to keep a cleansing energy near.
 However, depending on the spells that you intend to use your moon water for, you may find crystals will help tremendously.
 Another benefit of this is that your crystals can be recharged and cleansed under the moon, too.
 Even if you don’t want the intentions to entangle, a moon charge is good for your crystals… Might as well!

-The next morning, collect your moon water and seal it.
+The next morning, collect the water and seal it.
 When I charge mine, I use a vase so I rely on good ‘ole cling wrap and a rubber band or hair tie to keep it safe.
 Keep your moon water sealed until you’re ready to use it, or transfer it to smaller containers to use in doses.

 What’s your favorite way to use your moon water?
 Let me know below!
 Mine is making rose water for self-love spells & skin care.